 Have a question about these forms, eligible purchases, or anything related to the State Grants for Libraries?
 Check our Frequently Asked Questions first - your question is likely already answered here.

-2016-2017 Distribution of State Grants to Libraries: See a map of where the 2016-2017 State Grants to Libraries were distributed, funding 315 grants to academic, public, and school libraries across the state, including 3 new grantees this year.
-Libraries received a minimum of $3,500 and that funding more than doubled the collection budgets for 70 libraries.
+2017-2018 Distribution of State Grants to Libraries (PDF): See a map of where the 2017-2018 State Grants to Libraries were distributed, funding 316 grants to academic, public, and school libraries across the state.
+97.5 % of all libraries in the state received funding at a minimum of $3,500.

-The Impact of State Grants to Libraries: 2015-2016.
-In 2015, $2.5 million was distributed to 315 public, school, academic, and institutional libraries.
-See how that money was used, some quotes about the benefits of the funding, and how grantees said the funding helped them.
+The Impact of State Grants to Libraries: 2016-2017 (PDF).
+In 2016, $2.5 million was distributed to 315 public, school, academic, and institutional libraries.
+See how that money was used, some benefits of the funding, and how grantees said the funding helped them.

 Funding Allocation Charts